SFStefenon/WBF-HE-YOLO/README.md

 There are two ways to compute the Optuna, the first is locally on a cluster or your PC and the second is using Google Colab.

+If you decide to use Colab, please go ahead and try it on [here](https://colab.research.google.com/github/SFStefenon/EWT-Seq2Seq-LSTM-Attention/blob/main/EWT-Seq2Seq-LSTM-Attention.ipynb)!

 > **B)** For architecture optimization the **weighted box fusion (WBF)** is used.